 Here are some of the major advantages of investing in income mutual funds:

-As mentioned, income funds are managed by fund managers.
-They ensure income mutual funds provide healthy returns irrespective of the current interest rate regime.
+Income funds are managed by fund managers who ensure to provide healthy returns irrespective of the current interest rate regime.
 So, these funds can generate returns when the interest rates are rising or dropping.

 Fund managers use the two following strategies while managing income funds: